edac-epscor/nmepscor-data-collection-form/README.md

 * Testing
 * Angular must have a better interstitial/overlay that can be bound to $http and jQuery with a timer and/or retry/error handler and/or event queue
+* The django debug toolbar isn't very useful in the JSON views
+* There's got to be a better django-crud-json framework available

 # Next Steps